jsaj/Multi_DES/README.rst

 Example
 --------------

-Here we show an example using the MDS-CPDP with default parameters.
+Here we show an example using the Multi-DES with default parameters.
 We used the Google Colaboratory environment to run the experiments, so:

 .. code-block:: python